 Once you feel comfortable discussing alopecia areata, you can focus on accepting your condition and exploring potential solutions.
 Temporary solutions include using scarves, wigs, or hair extensions to cover your head.
 These options allow you to express yourself through various materials, patterns, or colors.

 While most cases of alopecia areata are temporary, particularly in women, permanent hair loss remains a concern for some.
 Long-term treatment options are available, including PRP (Platelet-Rich Plasma) therapy, hair transplants, and strip techniques.

-If the hair loss is sudden, it is recommended to take to a doctor as soon as possible as it may require medical treatment of an underlying condition.
-The London Dermatology Clinic is determined to help sufferers regain the confidence and youthful appearance that they may be lacking.
-To book an appointment call us on 020 7112 4924, our lines are open from 9am to 9pm Monday to Saturday.
-Alternatively, email us on email@example.com.
+If the hair loss is sudden, it is advisable to consult our London dermatologists as soon as possible, as it may require medical treatment for an underlying condition.
+The London Dermatology Clinic is committed to assisting sufferers in regaining the confidence and youthful appearance that they may be lacking.

 Is alopecia only hereditary?

 No, while it can be hereditary, alopecia can also result from autoimmune factors or other unknown triggers.